-- The district continues to see an substantial increase in demand for service delivery, experiencing a 44.70% increase in emergency calls in the past 10 years (2010-2019). - Volunteer staffing has been relatively stable since 2016, but CWIFR continues to face an uphill battle to ensure adequate volunteer staffing, particularly in Coupeville and Greenbank.
-Limited volunteer and off-duty response by full- and part-time members to emergency incidents presents a significant operational challenge at incidents requiring a significant number of personnel such as structure fires. - Part-time staffing was reduced concurrent with an increase in full-time staffing.
-However, turnover among part-time staff and required training time to qualify part-time firefighters as apparatus operators continues to present a challenge (CWIFR, 2019a). - The district's interlocal agreement with the Whidbey Island Public Hospital District (dba WhidbeyHealth) expires on December 31, 2020.
-Given the fiscal challenges faced by WhidbeyHealth due to the COVID-19 pandemic, the district and the hospital have tentatively agreed to extend this agreement under the current terms and conditions (with no increase in revenue to offset increased personnel cost).
+- The district continues to see a substantial increase in demand for service delivery, experiencing a 58.50% increase in emergency calls in the past 10 years (2011-2020).
+In July 2021 the district saw 191 calls for service, the highest single month call volume in the history of the district.
+In September 2021, this monthly total was eclipsed with a total of 206 calls for service. - Volunteer staffing has been relatively stable since 2016, but CWIFR continues to face an uphill battle to ensure adequate volunteer staffing, particularly in Coupeville and Greenbank.
+Limited volunteer and off-duty response by full- and part-time members to emergency incidents presents a significant operational challenge at incidents requiring a significant number of personnel such as structure fires. - Turnover among part-time staff and required training time to qualify part-time firefighters as apparatus operators continues to present a challenge.
+The district's part time firefighters are often hired to fill full time positions in other agencies and occasionally by CWIFR.
+At present, the district has a 50% vacancy rate among its six part-time firefighters with work continuing to fill these vacancies.

-• Washington State's 1% constitutional limitation on increases in property tax revenue continues to challenge the district in keeping pace with increased demand for service as expenses rise faster than tax revenue.
+- The district has an interlocal agreement with Whidbey Island Public Hospital District (dba WhidbeyHealth) for the district to staff a basic life support ambulance through 2024.
+Revenue from this agreement will see a small increase in 2022 with provisions to open the agreement to discuss the cost of service for 2023 and 2024. - Washington State's 1% constitutional limitation on increases in property tax revenue continues to challenge the district in keeping pace with increased demand for service as expenses rise faster than tax revenue.